juanjin-dev/juanjin-dev.github.io/_tabs/about.md

 ```

 Hey, I'm [Jin](https://www.linkedin.com/in/jin-jaehwan-598a50225) from Korea(In which?).
 Majored [MIS](https://www.coursera.org/articles/mis) and studied web development mostly in uni, but started my career in the IoT field.
-However It's always interesting researching IoT especially operating systems and data communications ~~since I these things always give me bipolar moods, extreme depression or its opposite(?)~~.
+However It's always interesting researching IoT especially operating systems and data communications ~~since these things always give me bipolar moods, extreme depression or its opposite(?)~~.
 So please pay much attention to this field.

 I love listening to music.
 My fav music genre is currently [Djent](https://en.wikipedia.org/wiki/List_of_djent_bands).
 Do you guys do?
 If so let us follow each other on [Spotify](https://open.spotify.com/user/is76c8kst7b1usrs06auauqkb?si=1fec708fcaa84ba7).
 By the by I have electric guitars and they look really cool.
 I would like to post some articles about them if I have a chance.